harveyrook/wordlesolver/README.md

 wordle solver

 Execute with...
-  cargo run --release play
+  **cargo run --release play**

 wordlesolver will respond with a guess.
 After you enter the guess in wordle, enter the clue you got back.

-For the clue, use " " for missed letters, "Y" for yellow letters and "G" for green.
-Your clue will look something like "  Y  " or " G   "
+To enter the clue, use " " for missed letters, "Y" for yellow letters and "G" for green.
+The clue you enter should look something like "  Y  " or " G   "